Diagnosing and repairing a broken Hytera PD705 Radio

 That’s where we pick up the rest of the story……..

 Our service centre received the radio and logged the job onto our tracking system.
 A visual inspection revealed a build-up of dirt and foreign objects in the speak cavity void.
 The next step in the process was to determine the actual performance of the radio.
 This acts as a baseline and is a key indicator to inform the bench engineer of the overall health of the unit under test.
-To accomplish this, high precision test equipment is required.
-It quickly became apparent the radio was electrically out of tolerance as per the manufacturer specifications.
+To accomplish this, high-precision test equipment is required.
+It quickly became apparent the radio was electrically out of tolerance as per the manufacturer’s specifications.

 Upon disassembly of the radio, we could instantly see the root cause of the reported issues.
 Hot metal filings had burnt and penetrated through to the speaker damaging the waterproof membrane in the process.

 As this radio model is IP65 water ingress rated, a fully populated replacement housing was required.
-After assembly, the radio was inspected to make sure all the water-resistant seals were intact and a full analogue and digital alignment carried out.
-A perfect result, the radio was restored back to working condition, fully tuned meeting the manufacturer performance specifications.
+After assembly, the radio was inspected to make sure all the water-resistant seals were intact and a full analogue and digital alignment was carried out.
+A perfect result: the radio was restored back to working condition, fully tuned, and meeting the manufacturer’s performance specifications.

 Our client is over the moon as the repair has been more cost-effective than purchasing a new radio.